SelendisErised/Kirby-Detection/README.md

 # Kirby-Detection
 ## Overview
 This project is implemented for AI Camp Summer Data Science Intern Crash Course.
 The main purpose of this project is to detect Kirby in the images using YOLOv5.
 Kirby is an adorable action-platform video game character developed by HAL Laboratory and published by Nintendo.
+In the sense that detecting a game agent could be the first stage for developing some reinfocement learning algorithms based on video-games, I designed this project.

 ![](image/kirby_train.PNG)